-Prerequisite: EMT 051 or equivalent, and must have graduated from the basic course at least one year prior to the semester offered.
-For students in the Emergency Medical Technology field who must meet Arizona Department of Health Services refresher training requirements.
+□ Prerequisite: EMT 051 or equivalent, and must have graduated from the basic course at least one year prior to enrollment.

+For students in the Emergency Medical Services field who must meet refresher training requirements for recertification.

 EMT 059 Emergency Cardiac Care/3 cr. hrs./3 periods/3 lec.